mtimkovich/stream-stuff/textapp/README.md

 Twitch Studio Beta doesn't support displaying text from a file like OBS, so this is my hack around it.

 TextApp creates a simple window that displays text from a text file, updating every couple seconds.
-The window can then be screen shared with Twitch studio and the background color can be chroma keyed away.
+The window can then be screen shared with Twitch Studio and the background color can be chroma keyed away.

 ## Usage